MetaMask/metamask-docs/wallet/reference/multichain-api.md

 #### Returns

-The scopes and properties of the session.
+The scopes and properties of the connection.

 #### Example